oggstr/tddd95/README.md

 ## Structure & Docs

 There is no real structure and documentation varies.
 All lab solutions include some theory in a comment at the top and should be well documented.
-Labs, on ther other hand, vary.
+Exercises, on ther other hand, vary.
 Don't get your hopes up.